Manaslu Circuit 15-day trek:

 ACAP Entry Fee for other nationals: NRs.
 3000 per person

-Whereas, you can also continue Annapurna Circuit Trek or Annapurna base camp route.
+Whereas, you can also continue the Annapurna Circuit Trek or the Annapurna Base Camp route.
 You need to apply for the TIMS card.
 It will cost USD 30 per person.

 Manaslu Trekking Permits Terms and Conditions: